-3. What is a with-profits policy?
+4. What is a with-profits investment plan?

-A with-profits policy is a type of insurance policy that lets you share in the profits and losses of the fund's long-term insurance business, which includes life assurance and pensions business.
+A with-profits investment plan is a type of insurance plan that lets you share in the profits and losses of the fund's longterm insurance business, which includes life assurance and pensions business.

-Your money, together with other policyholders' money, is invested in the fund.
-By investing in a range of assets (types of investments), we aim to make profits for the fund which we will then share with with-profits policyholders by adding bonuses to their policies.
-The fund also has policies which do not share in the profits or losses of the fund, known as non-profit policies.
+As explained in section 3, when contributions for your scheme are invested, they are invested in the fund.
+We aim to make profits for the fund by investing such contributions, together with other planholders' money, in a range of assets, which we will then share with with-profits planholders by adding bonuses to their plans.
+The fund also has plans which do not share in the profits or losses of the fund, known as non-profit policies.

-Your with-profits policy benefits from a special feature known as smoothing.
-Smoothing is designed to protect with-profits policyholders from the direct impact of some of the sudden movements in the stockmarket, but it cannot get rid of the strong link between the underlying market investment returns, and with-profits returns.
+Your with-profits plan benefits from a special feature known as smoothing.
+Smoothing is designed to protect with-profits planholders from the direct impact of some of the sudden movements in the stockmarket, but it cannot get rid of the strong link between the underlying market investment returns, and with-profits returns.

-For policies such as yours, in deciding what the bonuses should be, we smooth (or average) the investment profits or losses over a number of years.
+For investment plans such as yours, in deciding what the bonuses should be, we smooth (or average) the investment profits or losses over a number of years.
 This means that we hold back some of the profit made when investment returns are good, so that we can increase returns if investment returns are lower.
-We do this so that your investment should provide a steadier return from day-to-day than if you invest in a fund which fully reflects the rise and fall in stock markets, such as a unit trust.
+We do this so that your investment should provide a steadier return from day to day than if you invest in a fund which fully reflects the rise and fall in stock markets, such as a unit trust.